talkingcode/talkingcode.github.io/source/podcast/2014-03-20-ep-11-mark-fidelman.markdown

 download_url:
 avatar: mark_fidelman.jpg
 summary: |
   In this episode we talked with <a href="https://twitter.com/markfidelman">Mark Fidelman</a>, <a href="http://www.forbes.com/sites/markfidelman/">Forbes</a> columnist and founder of <a href="https://www.raynforest.com/">Raynforest</a>.
 He shared some incredible tips for how to get content published and your company promoted in big publications like Forbes.
-They’re techniques that anyone can use.Great, actionable stuff in this interview.
+They’re techniques that anyone can use.
+Great, actionable stuff in this interview.
 outro_song: "Night Zombies / Talkin my Sh*t"
 outro_artist: "Tor & Sufjan Stevens"
 outro_url: http://www.youtube.com/watch?v=T29UH1-jSh4